Vishvesh8/ChatbotForCarDealerships/README.md

 1) Git clone this repo
 2) Activate your virtual environment
 3) Run the commands in notebook.ipynb .
-This will create your models
+This will create your ML model.
 4) Install streamlit in your device and run this command: streamlit run streamlitfile.py
 5) The chatbot should be working now!